 Labs

 If you already use Google Calendar, or you plan to start using it, don’t forget to check out some of the great testing features in the Labs.
 My favorite?
-World clock.Final Thoughts
+World clock.Labs

 With such a great interface that isn’t intimidating and keeps the complicated features easily accessible but out of the way, Google Calendar is a great web app for managing your schedule.
 Its flexibility, integration and options make it easy to fit just about anyone’s workflow.If you haven’t found a task/event/schedule management app that suites you yet, Google Calendar is definitely worth trying.
 As always with Google, you get these features at an always great price, Free